SEACRY-LOVE/seacry-love.github.io/book/introduction.md

 ------------
 layout: chapter
 chapter: 0
-title: "Introduction: AYCH inc principle"
+title: "Introduction: AYCH inc Principle"
 ---🎆🎆🎆---

+## Part 1: Principle

 The subject of this manual book is AYCH inc induction and practice.
-Repeat, practice.
+Principle, practice.
 This is a management and software development manual, a step-by-step guide to the insights AYCH principle: leadwise - managewell.
 It is meant to be practical.
-It is meant for use.
+It is meant simple and efficient.

-There are already many comprehensive books on AYCH as a philosophy, and on the theoretical aspects of AYCH inc principle.
-If you are interested in that material we urge you to read those books.
+There are already many comprehensive books on AYCH inc as a philosophy, and on the theoretical aspects of AYCH inc principle.
+If you are interested in that material we urge you to read this manual.
 Many of them are excellent.
-This book is a 'How to.'
-It is written for those who actually want to meditate and especially for those who want to start now.
-There are very few qualified teachers of the Buddhist style of meditation in the United States of America.
-It is our intention to give you the basic data you need to get off to a flying start.
-Only those who follow the instructions given here can say whether we have succeeded or failed.
-Only those who actually meditate regularly and diligently can judge our effort.
-No book can possibly cover every problem that a meditator may run into.
-You will need to meet a qualified teacher eventually.
-In the mean time, however, these are the basic ground rules; a full understanding of these pages will take you a very long way.

-There are many styles of principle.
+This manual is written for those who intend to acquire professional software products and management practices offered by AYCH inc into their business activities.
+Initial full understanding of these pages will take you a very long way.

 Leadwise principle: 🎁
 "Innovation distinguishes between a leader and a follower."